-The Council received a groundwater management report from DAS covering the period between July 2018 and June 2019.
-The report is based on the results of the groundwater sampling round undertaken in July 2018 by consultant ERM New Zealand Ltd.
+The Council received a groundwater management report from Corteva covering the period between July 2021 and June 2022.
+The report is based on the results of the groundwater sampling round undertaken in October 2021 by consultant Tonkin & Taylor.

-Groundwater sampling of the nine Groundwater Monitoring Plan wells was carried out between 23 and 26 July 2018 using in-well bladder pumps in accordance with a "Low Flow Sampling Methodology".
+Groundwater sampling of the nine Groundwater Monitoring Plan wells was carried out using in-well bladder pumps in accordance with a low flow sampling methodology.